A BRIEF HISTORY OF BALTIMORE, MARYLAND

 By Tim Lambert

 The Maryland Assembly created a region called Baltimore County in 1659.
 The first settler was David Jones.
-In the following decades other people settled in the region.
+In the following decades, other people settled in the region.
 In 1706 the port of Baltimore was established near the site of Fort McHenry where goods could be loaded and unloaded.
-However the town of Baltimore was formally founded in 1729.
-Land was divided up and sold and settlers built houses.
+However, the town of Baltimore was formally founded in 1729.
+The land was divided up and sold and settlers built houses.
 Baltimore grew rapidly.
 By 1790 the population of Baltimore had risen to over 13,500.
-It would seem small to us but by 18th century standards it was a large and important town.
+It would seem small to us but by 18th century standards, it was a large and important town.
 By 1810 the population had risen to over 46,000.
-Meanwhile in 1796 Baltimore became a city.
+Meanwhile, in 1796 Baltimore became a city.
 Then on 12-15 September 1814 during The War of 1812 British forces attempted but failed to capture Baltimore.

 19th Century Baltimore

 During the 19th century the population of Baltimore continued to boom and by 1850 it was over 169,000.
 Amenities in the city improved.
 Maryland University was founded in 1807 and Carroll Mansion was built in 1811.
 Washington Monument was built in 1815-1829.
 Gas street lighting was introduced in 1817 and in 1859 the first horsecars began running.
 Meanwhile, the Baltimore and Ohio railroad was incorporated in 1827.
 The railroad, of course, made it easier for immigrants to reach Baltimore.

 Then in 1861 came civil war.
 On 19 April 1861 troops from Massachusetts were marching through Baltimore when Confederate sympathizers attacked the troops.
 In the ensuing riot, 4 soldiers and 12 civilians were killed.
 Afterwards, Baltimore was occupied by federal troops.